Do you have what it takes to attain financial nirvana in just 15 days? Let’s find out.

 Check if your neighbourhood library accepts pre-owned books.
 Even furniture such as couches and beds can be given to someone who needs it.

-You could also consider hosting a yard sale or a garage sale and make a few bucks by selling anything from jewellery, collectables, paintings, books or clothes that you haven’t used in a year.
+You could also make a few bucks by selling anything from jewellery, collectables, paintings, books or clothes that you haven’t used in a year online.

 Additional Reading: Minimalism: The Key To Sprucing Up Your Personal Finances